Program

 • Immersive Learning Experience at the Hakai Institute

-Module 6: Ocean and the Social Sciences
+Ocean and the Social Sciences

 • Indigenous Cultural Awareness Training

 Across locations and institutions, the program provides learning opportunities that delve into First Nations, Inuit, and Métis histories and stories across Canada, and partially meets the Truth and Reconciliation Commission (TRC) Calls to Action for Canadians to receive ‘cultural competency training’ by teaching about “the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal-Crown relations.
-Additionally, scholars will learn about and from Indigenous groups at the three locations visited during the program.
+Additionally, scholars learn about and from Indigenous groups at the three locations visited during the program.

 • Ocean Governance